 This is a sentimental favorite of mine since my great aunt once owned 87 East Bay Street, one of the iconic Rainbow Row houses.
 I have fond memories of staying with her and exploring that beautiful house as a kid.
 No wonder people flock to this area with these brightly colored and diverse homes.

 The idea came about in 1932 when homeowner Dorothy Porcher Legge thought that painting the homes with fresh coats of paint in a variety of tropical colors would spruce up the neighborhood.
 After Legge’s home received its new pink hue, other homes followed, and the rest as they say is history.

 Other big draws to Charleston are the festivals and special events, including Food + Wine Festival, Piccolo Spoleto Festival, Southeastern Wildlife Festival, Charleston Fashion Week, Saturday Farmer’s Market, Second Sundays on King Street, and the Cooper River Bridge Run the first weekend in April (this year April 6th).

 Best Restaurants in Charleston, SC

 Charleston is a foodie town!
-Too many fabulous restaurants and not nearly enough time or room in the belly So we’ve come up with a short list of the best foodie finds in Charleston:
+The dilemma: there are too many fabulous restaurants and not nearly enough time or room in the belly.
+So we’ve come up with a short list of the best foodie finds in Charleston: